upioneer/Hyper-V/README.md

 ## Notes and Considerations

 - **Limitations**: This script may have limitations or known issues, which are detailed in the repository.
-- **Contributing**: Contributions to the project, such as bug reports or feature suggestions, are welcome.
+- **Contributing**: Contributions, such as bug reports or feature suggestions, are welcomed to the project.
-- **License**: This script is distributed under [INSERT LICENSE HERE].
-See the LICENSE file for details.

 ## References